RonnieDipple/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
 500 times.
-This is because 100 friends x 10 = 1000.
-Since friends are mutual, divide by 2 to get 500.
+This is because 100 friends x 10 = 1000. add_friendship() creates 2 friendships, divide by 2 to get 500.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?